MrR0807/Notes/Unit-Testing-Principles-Khorikov/notes.md

 > Most of my unit tests spent a great deal of time setting up expectations and wiring up a complicated web of dependencies—all that, just to check that the three lines of code in my controller were correct.
 I couldn’t pinpoint what exactly was wrong with the tests, but my sense of proportion sent me unambiguous signals that something was off.

-# Part 1

-We’ll look at the definition of unit test. **A seemingly minor disagreement over this definition has led to the formation of two schools of unit testing**, which we’ll also dive into.

 # Chapter 1.
 The goal of unit testing

+We’ll look at the definition of unit test. **A seemingly minor disagreement over this definition has led to the formation of two schools of unit testing**, which we’ll also dive into.

 You always have to strive to achieve the best return on the time you invest in unit testing, **minimizing the effort you put into tests and maximizing the benefits they provide.** Achieving both things isn’t an easy task.